 - NOTABLE AWARDS: Gerry Roxas Foundation Leadership, President Gloria Macapagal Arroyo (PGMA) Campus Journalism Award, Campaign for Change Community Service Award, Philippine Society of Youth Science Acknowledgement Award, Journalist-Essayist of the Year, Children’s Museum and Library Incorporated Regional Youth Model, A1 Student, and Outstanding Academic Excellences from 2004-2007 in English, Geometry, Calculus, History, Arts and Science.

 Would you believe me if I told you that I used to join beauty pageants…?
-Yep, I did!
+Well, you have to believe me because I did!
 This basically happened due to the persuasion of my mom as she aimed to cure my ‘shy’ and ‘tomboy’ attitude.
-Well, I wasn’t really a tomboy per se… I just wasn’t so feminine at that time — short hair, elephant pants, extremely tanned skin, and gung-ho sporty.
-Naturally, I hated joining the pageants at first (which totaled to 4!) but I have to admit that it was fun nonetheless!
+Actually, I wasn’t really a tomboy per se… I just wasn’t so feminine at that time — I had short hair, elephant pants, extremely tanned skin, and gung-ho sporty.
+Naturally, I hated joining the pageants at first (which totaled to 4) but I have to admit that they were fun nonetheless!

-I learned a TON of things and I don’t regret it at all.
-It really helped shape me up to who I am today.
+Besides, I learned a TON of things and I didn’t regret it at all because it really helped shape me up to who I am today.
 Other than helping me become more confident & feminine, it also made me realize the important lesson that physical beauty can only get me so far — it shouldn’t be the only thing a woman should focus on because inner beauty is rather the most important thing as it will get me anywhere and everywhere in life.
 So mom, thanks for pushing me to do these pageants!